 Drivo is interactive and features a 24-point power measuring system with a +/- 1% accuracy, for each pedal stroke.
 The integrated power measurement system determines the watts expressed as precisely as scientific measuring devices.
 Drivo combines all the advantages of a professional training tool with an easy and intuitive system.

-While it doesn’t have the brute power of the Flux or the Neo, the Tacx Vortex Smart Trainer still sports an impressive maximum resistance of 950 Watts and can realistically mirror gradients of up to 7%.
+While it doesn’t have the brute power of the Neo, the Tacx Vortex Smart Trainer still sports an impressive maximum resistance of 950 Watts and can realistically mirror gradients of up to 7%.
 The wheel-on model is small and compact and while it can connect to your PC, Mac, smartphone, or tablet wirelessly using via ANT+ and Bluetooth® it can also be used as a resistance trainer without being plugged in.

 It may be half the price of the professional-level KICKR, but the Snap is not short on quality or features.
 Its super quiet and folding design is big advantage for those tight for space, while its power output is a respectable 1,500W, simulating gradients up to a maximum of 12%.